yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ### Other restrictions

 * `TRUNCATE` command is disallowed for a database with a snapshot schedule.
-* A database can't be dropped if there is at least one schedule assigned to it.
-If you need to drop a database, you need to delete all its schedules first.
+Tracking issue: [7129](https://github.com/yugabyte/yugabyte-db/issues/7129).
 * PITR works **only** with in-cluster distributed snapshot.
 PITR support for off-cluster backups is considered for the future.
 Tracking issue: [8847](https://github.com/yugabyte/yugabyte-db/issues/8847).
 * Snapshot schedules can't be modified once created.
 If you need to change the interval or the retention period, you should delete the snapshot and recreate it with new parameters.
 Tracking issue: [8417](https://github.com/yugabyte/yugabyte-db/issues/8417).